Hexor/Simple-Corona-Button-Class-With-Touch-Effects/README.md

-Something you shoud know at least
+Something you shoud know before you start:
 =============================================
 1. Some basic knowledge in CoronaSDK
 2. OOP in CoronaSDK's Lua